 The Comstocks needed a digital platform that would allow their wide-ranging stores to operate independently but still combine their sales data for bookkeeping at a single location.
 TJ’s sister, Jodi McCully, runs the store in Eureka that they bought from his parents.
-It’s nearly 500 miles and eight hours by car to Billings, where they own two more stores.
-The others are in Havre and Roundup, which are 248 miles, 54 miles, 372 miles, and 223 miles away from Billings, respectively.
+It’s nearly 500 miles and eight hours by car to Billings, where their headquarters is located.
+The others are in Havre, Roundup, Stevensville, and Fort Benton, which are 248 miles, 54 miles, 372 miles, and 223 miles away from Billings, respectively.

 “We basically went with Paladin because of ease of operation at the store level for the managers and cashiers.
 Paladin is a lot more intuitive than the system we had before.
 The learning curve for our people – they can pick it up a lot faster than other systems.
 I like Paladin’s method of development.
 Things are constantly being improved.
 Things are constantly being added.”

 Paladin provides them with an intuitive and scalable digital business platform that allows their businesses to operate independently, but still link their back-office operations.
 They chose Paladin to run their businesses in 2007 shortly after acquiring their third store.